spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-create-gui-table.md

     link: docs/marketplace/dev/howtos/how-to-add-new-guitable-filter-type.html
 ---

-This article describes how to create a new Gui table in Merchant Portal.
+This document describes how to create a new Gui table in Merchant Portal.
 With this step by step instructions you will create a new Gui table with filters, search, sorting and an `http` data source type from scratch.

 ## Prerequisites